vespa-engine/learntorank-DEPRECATED/README.md

 The main goal of this space is to facilitate prototyping and experimentation for data scientists.
-Please visit Vespa [sample apps](https://github.com/vespa-engine/sample-apps/) for producuction-ready use cases and [Vespa docs](https://docs.vespa.ai/) for in-depth Vespa documentation.
+Please visit Vespa [sample apps](https://github.com/vespa-engine/sample-apps/) for production-ready use cases and [Vespa docs](https://docs.vespa.ai/) for in-depth Vespa documentation.

 ## Install

-Code to support and reproduce the usecases documented here can be found in the `learntorank` library.
+Code to support and reproduce the use cases documented here can be found in the `learntorank` library.

 Install via PyPI: